 “There is no bad weather, only bad clothing!” – Evonn Berube-Reiersen, Founding Trustee

-At RVCS, students and guides go outdoors every day regardless of the weather.* The clothing that a student wears can affect their happiness, safety, and learning potential.
-Being properly dressed for time outdoors enables the student, as well as the entire school community, the freedom and confidence to explore the earth together.
-Something as simple as forgetting one’s hat or hiking boots can sidetrack a group’s experience for the whole day.
-The success of our curriculum relies on the attention and cooperation of parents, students, volunteers, and staff.
+Being properly dressed for both indoor and outdoor activities enables each student and team to have the freedom and confidence to explore together.
+Clothing worn at RVCS must be safe for ALL school activities and conducive to both indoor and outdoor activities throughout the year.
+Something as simple as one student forgetting hiking boots can sidetrack a group’s experience for the entire day.
+The success of our curriculum relies on the attention and cooperation of families, students, volunteers, and staff.

 All required gear, in addition to a complete change of seasonally appropriate clothing, must be on site at school every day to support both planned and emergent learning experiences.

 A primary or base layer of clothing that conforms to the following requirements must be worn daily to increase the safety of both students and guides:

 - Pants, leggings, or shorts must be worn each day as a primary or base layer.
 Pants that come to the ankles are strongly recommended.
 Anything shorter must cover at least halfway to the knee;

 - Primary or base layer shirts with sleeves that cover the shoulders are strongly suggested.
 Sleeveless shirts must have durable straps;

 - Primary or base layer clothing must cover the torso;